ubaldot/vim-writegood/README.md

 sign_define()` and to figure out possible values type `:highlight`.

 ## Contributing
-The code can be heavily optimized and robustified, so feel free to send a PR if have improvement ideas.
+There is room for optimization and robustification, feel free to send a PR if have any improvement ideas.

 ## License
 Same as Vim.